AlaaKH123/Pipline-DevSecOps/README.md

 Create a Jenkins webhook

 1. **Configure CI/CD Pipeline in Jenkins:**
-- Create a CI/CD pipeline in Jenkins to automate your application deployment.
+- Create a CI/CD pipeline in Jenkins to automate our application deployment.

 ```groovy
 pipeline {